 What is LifeSet?

-LifeSet is an individualized, evidence-informed community-based program that is highly intensive.
+LifeSet is an individualized, evidence-based community-based program that is highly intensive.
 LifeSet specialists meet with participants face to face at least once each week.
 They text, email and call young people regularly throughout the week, when needed.
 Specialists stabilize even the toughest situations and help young people build healthy relationships, obtain safe housing, education and employment.
-LifeSet is one of the nation’s first — and now one of the largest — evidence-informed programs helping young people who age out of foster care.
+LifeSet is one of the nation’s first — and now one of the largest — evidence-based programs helping young people who age out of foster care.
 More than 20,000 young people have helped through LifeSet across the country since the program began in 1999.

 Learn more about bringing LifeSet to your jurisdiction.